OtavioPellicano/splines/README.rst

     :scale: 100%
     :target: https://travis-ci.com/github/OtavioPellicano/splines

 Splines is a library for 3D curves interpolation in spherical coordinates.
-The library is fully implemented in modern C++ (-std=c++17), but there is a Python 3 interface for a more convenient and simpler use.
+The library is fully implemented in modern C++ (currently -std=c++20), but there is a Python 3 interface for a more convenient and simpler use.

 Interpolations Currently Supported